Weiming-Hu/PyPIOMAS/README.md

 downloader.unzip()
 ```

-The original PIOMAS data are hard to work with.
-Use the following routine to convert them to NetCDF.
+`PyPIOMAS` also provides the functionality to convert the raw data to NetCDF.

 ```python
 downloader.to_netcdf('PIOMAS.nc')